 Send us a pitch (200-250 words) of the yet-to-be-written article.
 Tell us where the piece is heading, and make your opinion known.
 If this is your first submission to The Curator, please also provide at least two writing samples.

 If your pitch is accepted, be your own proofreader.
-The first paragraph should get right to the point, and we like subsequent paragraphs to be shortish and organized by snappy topic sentences.
 If you use names, dates and places in your piece, double-check all facts and spelling.
 Use one space between sentences.
 Please note that we are tired of the words literally, obviously, clearly, unique, seems.

 Send your proposal to firstname.lastname@example.org.